Red Frame/White Light

-"Red Frame/White Light" is the second single by English electronic band Orchestral Manoeuvres in the Dark (OMD).
-The song is about a red telephone box in Meols, on the Wirral peninsula in Cheshire, that was used by the group to make calls to organise their gigs in the late 1970s.
-The track is composed of two alternating major/minor sections, each built around a synthesizer hook.
+"Red Frame/White Light" is the second single by the English electronic band Orchestral Manoeuvres in the Dark (OMD).
+The song is about a red telephone box in Meols, on the North West England in North West England, that was used by the band to make calls to organise their gigs in the late 1970s.
+The track is composed of two alternating major/minor sections, each built around a synthesiser hook.
 Lyrical content is minimal, comprising mostly brief, spoken word utterances.
 It was the band's first single to chart.

-The song had previously never been included in any of the group's compilation albums (except for the promo video being included on the DVD of Messages - OMD Greatest Hits in 2008) until 2019, when it appeared as part of Souvenir: The Singles Collection 1979-2019.
+The song had previously never been included in any of the band's compilation albums (except for the music video being included on the DVD of Messages: Greatest Hits in 2008) until 2019, when it appeared as part of Souvenir – The Singles 1979–2019.

-Reception
+Critical reception

 Simon Ludgate of Record Mirror described the song as "a fab record to dance to" and "irresistibly catchy".
 Melody Maker called it "synth-pop of the new sensibility, which incorporates humour, emotion and a healthy awareness of disposability."
-Other appraisals were mixed, making unfavourable comparisons to Gary Numan, or suggesting that it was not the best album track to be chosen as a single.
+Other appraisals were mixed, making unfavourable comparisons to new wave musician Gary Numan, or suggesting that it was not the best album track to be chosen as a single.

-Retrospectively, AllMusic critic Ned Raggett praised the song's "mysterious chimes and spy-movie dramatics", while John Doran in The Quietus described the track as "awesome".

-The Human League frontman Philip Oakey described "Red Frame/White Light" as a "personal favourite" that cemented his fandom of OMD.
+Retrospectively, AllMusic critic Ned Raggett praised the song's "mysterious chimes and spy-movie dramatics", while Andy Page of God Is in the TV described the track as an "early synthpop classic".
+The Human League's frontman Philip Oakey named "Red Frame/White Light" as a "personal favourite" of the band's discography, which cemented his fandom of OMD.